coin-or/pulp/doc/source/guides/how_to_configure_solvers.rst

     solver.self.buildSolverModel(lp)
     # you can now edit the object or do something with it before solving
     solver.solverModel
-    # the, you can call tell the solver to solve the problem
+    # the, you can call the solver to solve the problem
-    self.callSolver(lp)
+    solver.callSolver(lp)
     # finally, you fill the PuLP variables with the solution
-    status = self.findSolutionValues(lp)
+    status = solver.findSolutionValues(lp)

 For more information on how to use the `solverModel`, one needs to check the official documentation depending on the solver.